 Construction Schedule & Impacts

-Tentative Schedule:
+Tentative Schedule: Discuss schedule, Example: July 2025 – October 2025.
+Allowed work hours are 7am to 7pm Mon-Sat and 10am to 7pm Sun.

 Traffic Impacts: [street name] will be closed to thru traffic within the project limits until the project is complete.
 Per City’s standard specs, residential driveways may be closed for a cumulative of 20 days during the project, primarily when concrete driveway aprons, curb & gutter, and sidewalks are being installed.
 No parking is allowed within the construction zone during working hours (7AM to 7PM), so when your driveway is not accessible, you will need to park on the adjacent streets outside the project limits.
 The contractor will notify impacted residents prior to the driveway access being closed for an extended period, but there likely be several short-duration closures during utility work and asphalt paving that may not have much advance notice.
 During these shorter disruptions, the Contractor will work with residents to provide access as quickly as possible.
 Contact the project manager if you have accessibility concerns and need to request special accommodations.